Leslie Grantham: After EastEnders

 Grantham later appeared in two UK tours of Beyond Reasonable Doubt, a stage adaptation of a Jeffrey Archer play, alongside Simon Ward and Alexandra Bastedo, and performed as a Christmas pantomime villain.
 He directed and starred in a pantomime of Peter Pan at the Alban Arena in St Albans during Christmas 2005.

 In October 2006, it was announced that, in his first television role since leaving EastEnders, he would appear in the long-running ITV1 police drama series The Bill, playing the role of Jimmy Collins, who was on the run from prison.
 The episode aired on 8 February 2007.
 This was Grantham's second appearance in The Bill.

-In February 2010, Grantham appeared in EastEnders: The Aftermath on BBC Three to mark the live episode of the show and its 25th birthday.
+In September 2009, Grantham appeared in EastEnders Revealed: The Return of Sam Mitchell and in February 2010, Grantham appeared in EastEnders: The Aftermath on BBC Three to mark the live episode of the show and its 25th birthday.
 He was interviewed by Kirsten O'Brien from the bar of The Queen Victoria pub which his character had once owned.
 Grantham was also cast for the lead role in the UK thriller movie DeadTime.

 From 28 November to 11 December 2010, Grantham appeared as Ebenezer Scrooge in the Lincoln Theatre Royal's production of A Christmas Carol.
 He portrayed the main character John in the Bulgarian TV series The English Neighbour, based on the novel of the same name.
 In 2015, he appeared in the film Mob Handed (released in 2016) directed by Liam Galvin, playing a detective.